supply chain management

 Abstract

-In a competitive world, one of the most important ways to improve the supply chain performance of manufacturing companies is the integrated scheduling of production and distribution activities.
-Two concerns for dentists and patients are the lack of timely delivery of dentures and multiple production ...
+In a competitive world, one of the most crucial ways to enhance the supply chain performance of manufacturing companies is through integrated scheduling of production and distribution activities.
+Two significant concerns for dentists and patients include delayed denture deliveries and the multiple production ...

 Read More